hed-standard/hed-specification/docs/source/07_Library_schemas.md

 The following table summarizes the different partnered library schema formats and their uses.
 File names and link examples are specifically for the SCORE library.
-For other libraries, substitue the library name for the word *score*.
+For other libraries, substitute the library name for the word *score*.

 | Format | Merged<br/>status | Canonical filename | Handling |
 | ------ | ------------- | ------------------ | -------- |